-*** war and social upheaval: World War II -- technology air campaigns weapons types fixed-wing aircraft propeller planes
+*** World War II -- technology air campaigns weapons types fixed-wing aircraft propeller planes

 World War II Fixed-wing Aircraft: Propeller Planes--Fighters

-Both the Germans and Allies built excelent fighters.
+Both the Germans and Allies built excellent fighters.
 Military historians argue over the respective merits of the different fighters.
-Among the top-line fighters, the difference was likely to be the training and experiebce of the pilots.
+Among the top-line fighters, the difference was likely to be the training and experience of the pilots.
 And here the Axis countries had the advantage at the onset of the War, but the Allies approach to pilot training proved to be the most effective.
 The Germans led the way in building sleek-all metal fighters.
 The ME-109 was their mainstay.
 Britain almost entered the war with Royal Air Force squadrons of biplanes.
 (The Royal Navy did begin the War with carrier biplanes--the reputable Fairey Swordfish .)
-The ME-109 was engaged by the British Spitfires while the Hurricans went after the bombets.
+The ME-109 was engaged by the British Spitfires while the Hurricanes went after the bombers.
 Industry was a central factor in the air war.
 The Japanese Mitsubishi A6M Zero was a major factor in the first year of the Pacific War, bur was effective primarily because it had no armor protection for the pilot.
 Japan unlike the United States did not have the industrial capacity to build the larger engines to drive the heavily armored planes which the Americans built in huge numbers.
 While the Zero cut a blazing path across the Pacific, by the end of the first year of war when improved American fighters began to arrive, many of Japan's experienced pilots had been lost.
 Both fighters and bombers were mostly propeller driven.
 And the War brought about the development of propeller technology to the limits.
-The P-51 Mustang was a combination of an American airframe and the British Rolls Royce engine.
+The P-51 Mustang was a combination of an American air frame and the British Rolls Royce engine.
 It is considered by many to be the premier propeller fighter of the War.
 It was not possible to develop a fighter faster than the P-51 Mustang or the F4U Corsair simply because the propeller itself was an obstacle to air flow.
 This meant that it was not physically possible to break the sound barrier with a propeller plane, although in steep dives the planes approached the sound barrier.

 Effectiveness